-The New England journal of medicine published at February 2021 a Randomized Trial of Convalescent Plasma in Covid-19 Severe Pneumonia.
+The New England journal of medicine published in February 2021 a Randomized Trial of Convalescent Plasma in Covid-19 Severe Pneumonia.
 Adult patients with severe Covid-19 pneumonia in a 2:1 ratio receive convalescent plasma or placebo (A total of 228 patients were assigned to receive convalescent plasma and 105 to receive placebo).
 The primary outcome was the patient’s clinical status 30 days after the intervention, as measured on a six-point ordinal scale ranging from total recovery to death.
-At day 30 day, no significant difference was noted between the convalescent plasma group and the placebo group in the distribution of clinical outcomes according to the ordinal scale.
+On day 30 day, no significant difference was noted between the convalescent plasma group and the placebo group in the distribution of clinical outcomes according to the ordinal scale.

 Corticosteroid use in COVID-19 patients

 Corticosteroids (often called steroids) are used to tamp down inflammation and for conditions such as allergies and asthma.
-The Covid-19 pandemic brought a new interest in these drugs, and a raft of new clinical trials were launched.
+The Covid-19 pandemic brought a new interest in these drugs, and a raft of new clinical trials was launched.
 In June 2020, the steroid dexamethasone was the first shown to reduce Covid-19 deaths.
 A study of more than 6,000 people found that dexamethasone reduced deaths by one-third in patients on ventilators, and by one-fifth in patients on oxygen.
 It may be less likely to help and may even harm patients who are at an earlier stage of Covid-19 infections, however.
 In its Covid-19 treatment guidelines, the National Institutes of Health recommends only using dexamethasone in patients with Covid-19 who are on a ventilator or are receiving supplemental oxygen.

-In September 2020, researchers reviewed the results of trials on dexamethasone, along with two other steroids, hydrocortisone and methylprednisolone.
+In September 2020, researchers reviewed the results of trials on dexamethasone, along with two other steroids, hydrocortisone, and methylprednisolone.
 Overall, they concluded, steroids were linked with a one-third reduction in deaths among Covid-19 patients.

 Promising Israeli drugs to treat Coronavirus 🇮🇱